iCLUTO

 • supervised machine learning

 Supervised requires a labled dataset, which is usually very hard to obtain.
 On the other hand an unsupervised approach requires only conductance traces.
-More on both approaches in Algorithms
+More on both approaches in Clustering Algorithms

 Installing and Running iCLUTO